What are PFAS?

 Further information on reporting can be found in the EPA’s factsheet on PFOA in fire-fighting foams and in our frequently asked questions.
 See our PFOA information leaflets for specific guidance for Suppliers and Users of Foam Fire Extinguishers.

-• Germany, the Netherlands, Norway, Sweden and Denmark, are proposing a ban on all PFAS, except for essential uses under REACH.
-It is expected that the proposal will be submit to ECHA by 15 July 2022.
+• Germany, the Netherlands, Norway, Sweden and Denmark, are proposing a ban on all PFAS, except for essential uses under the REACH.
+This is referred to as the proposed Universal PFAS restriction.

 • The EU Green Deal Chemicals Strategy for Sustainability has prioritised the regulation of PFAS as a chemical group.